-The forgoing discussion refers to uniform models of computation and to (natural) resources such as time and space complexities.
-Thus, we get results asserting, for example, that there are problems that are solvable in cubic-time but not in quadratic-time.
+The forgoing discussion refers to a uniform model of computation and to (natural) resources such as time and space complexities.
+Thus, we get results asserting, for example, that there are functions computable in cubic-time but not in quadratic-time.
 In case of non-uniform models of computation, the issue of "nicety" does not arise, and it is easy to establish separations between levels of circuit complexity that differ by any unbounded amount.